hashicorp/nomad/website/source/guides/acl.html.markdown

 * `submit-job` - Allows jobs to be submitted or modified.
 * `read-logs` - Allows the logs associated with a job to be viewed.
 * `read-fs` - Allows the filesystem of allocations associated to be viewed.
+* `sentinel-override` - Allows soft mandatory policies to be overriden.

 The coarse grained policy dispositions are shorthand for the fine grained capabilities: